Projects / Hutt Valley Regional Pressure Management Project

 Wellington Water recently completed the installation of pressure loggers at fire hydrant locations across Lower Hutt.

-During May, pressure reducing valves have also been installed to support management of the Wise Street water pipe in Wainuiomata.
+During May 2024, pressure reducing valves were installed to support management of the Wise Street water pipe in Wainuiomata.

 Wellington Road: